thibauts/b-spline/README.md

 ### `bspline(t, degree, points[, knots, weights])`

 * `t` position along the curve in the [0, 1] range
 * `degree` degree of the curve.
-Must be less than or equal to the number of control points.
-2 is linear, 3 is quadratic, 4 is cubic, and so on.
+Must be less than or equal to the number of control points minus 1.
+1 is linear, 2 is quadratic, 3 is cubic, and so on.
 * `points` control points that will be interpolated.
 Can be vectors of any dimensionality (`[x, y]`, `[x, y, z]`, ...)
 * `knots` optional knot vector.
 Allow to modulate the control points interpolation spans on `t`.
-Must be a non-decreasing sequence of `number of points + degree` length values.
+Must be a non-decreasing sequence of `number of points + degree + 1` length values.
 * `weights` optional control points weights.
 Must be the same length as the control point array.